reduxjs/reselect/README.md

 })
 ```

 Additionally, selectors keep a reference to the last result function as `.resultFunc`.
-This helps you test only what's unique about each given selector without coupling all of your tests to the shape of your state.
-This becomes increasingly important when you have larger state trees or selectors composed of many other selectors.
+If you have selectors composed of many other selectors this can help you test each selector without coupling all of your tests to the shape of your state.

 For example if you have a set of selectors like this: